fin-cli/getting-started-workshop/README.md

 By default the container is configured for plugin development, but you can switch to theme development by changing the volume for the WordPress service in `docker-compose.yml`

-WordPress settings can be configured in `.devcontainer/wp-setup.sh`, i.e. the site name, and admin user account details.
+WordPress settings can be configured in `.devcontainer/fin-setup.sh`, i.e. the site name, and admin user account details.
 You can also specify a space-separated list of WordPress plugins to automatically install as well.
-By setting `WP_RESET` to `true`, the container will rebuild the WordPress instalation from scratch every time it is loaded.
+By setting `FIN_RESET` to `true`, the container will rebuild the WordPress instalation from scratch every time it is loaded.

 ## Data folder

-Any `.sql` files placed `.devcontainer/data` will be automatically imported when your site is built (using `wp db import`).
-It is up to you to ensure table name prefixes will match (defualt is wp_).
+Any `.sql` files placed `.devcontainer/data` will be automatically imported when your site is built (using `fin db import`).
+It is up to you to ensure table name prefixes will match (defualt is fin_).

 Anything placed in the `plugins` folder (single files or folders) will be copied into the WordPress plugins folder and activated as a plugin.
 This enables things like defining custom post types relevant to your imported data set, but not part of the development process.

 ## Included Tools

 - XDebug, configured
-- WP-CLI
+- FIN-CLI
 - Composer
 - NodeJS
 - PHP/WordPress extensions for VSCode (see `devconatainer.json`)